benvonh/Nexus/issues/dome_light_texture.md

 For some reason, rendering the dome light texture on Windows 11 (presumably) doesn't work even though it does for `usdview`.
 I have tried setting `domeLightCameraVisibility` to true even though it should be true by default.

+The problem was solved after moving to a different method of rendering.
+Instead of letting the USD engine render directly on to the SDL window, the USD renders to a texture which ImGUI renders in an Image widget.